Kh0iHuynh/ATAC-seq-Project/README.md

 + False Discovery Rates associated with the p-values from the genome scans were calculated using the p.adjust function in R. Tests with an FDR adjusted p-value < 0.005 are considered significant.
 + QQ plots and Manhattan plots were generated for the ANOVA results as described above using CLanova1.sh,CLanova2.sh and CLanovaresultplot.r.
 + We define hits unique to the SV-uncorrected dataset as false positives, and estimate the rate of such false positives in experiments that do not correct for hidden SVs.
 Results are also represented as Venn diagrams using the VennDiagram package in R.
++ Read simulations are done to illustrate SV effect on mapping with SVsimulation.sh

 ## Causative SNP and SV identification by random effect model:
++ SNPs and SVs are extracted and converted to reference file from their respective VCF files using extractsnpandsv.sh
 + For peaks with significant genotype, or genotype:tissue interaction effects (for either coverage and fragment length) we attempted to identify markers - either SNPs within 250bp or SVs within 800bp of the peak - that could potentially explain the significance.
 We tested significance using the following random effects model in R::lme4:
   - lnC ~ (1|marker) + (1 | marker:tis) + (1|tis) + (1|geno:marker) + (1|tis:geno:marker)
 + SNPs and SVs are identified using Causativesnpsvmaster.sh, and tests carried out using lmebygroup.r.